Dreamsicle (album): Promotion

-Singles

-"People Still Show Up" was released as the lead single on October 25, 2024.
-Morris announced the album title, date, tracklist, and artwork on March 27, 2025.
-The pre-save was made available alongside the new single "Carry Me Through", that same day.
-"Bed No Breakfast" was released as the album third official single on April 18.
-"Be a Bitch" was released as overall fourth single to tease the deluxe edition of Dreamsicle.
+"People Still Show Up" was released prior to Dreamsicle, on October 25, 2024.
+Morris announced the album's title, date, tracklist, and cover artwork on March 27, 2025.
+The pre-save was made available alongside the release of lead single "Carry Me Through".
+"Bed No Breakfast" was released as the album's third single on April 18.
+"Be a Bitch" was released on July 25, as overall fourth single for the deluxe edition of Dreamsicle.

 Tour

-Morris is set to embark into her Dreamsicle World Tour to support the record, with dates across North America, Europe, and the UK.
+Morris embarked into her Dreamsicle World Tour to support the album, with dates across North America, Europe, and the UK.
 The tour started in West Hollywood, US, on May 30.

 Critical reception

 Dreamsicle has received generally positive reviews, with music critics complimenting Morris' songwriting, vocal skills, and the album's cohesion.

-Matt Collar of AllMusic gave the album an almost perfect score of 4.5 out of 5 stars, praising Morris artistry, vocal performance and her self-confidence, stating that with her new record "Morris has made an album that's less of a statement about walking away from Nashville and country music and more about the transcendent creative freedom that comes with knowing who you are."
+Matt Collar of AllMusic praised Morris artistry, vocal performance and her self-confidence, stating that with her new record "Morris has made an album that's less of a statement about walking away from Nashville and country music and more about the transcendent creative freedom that comes with knowing who you are."
 Writing for Rolling Stone, critic Maura Johnston described the record as "a complicated modern-pop confection", elaborating: "It has the surface trappings of a sun-dappled pop album, but those big hooks are often hiding semi-privately mourned wounds," indicating that while the music sounds upbeat, it subtly addresses more private, reflective feelings.
-Similarly, Piper Westrom of RIFF Magazine called Dreamsicle "an authentic expression of pain, self-reclamation [...], and healing", describing the record as "well-executed" and a "showcase her fluidity as an artist".
+Similarly, Piper Westrom of Riff called Dreamsicle "an authentic expression of pain, self-reclamation [...], and healing", describing the record as "well-executed" and a "showcase her fluidity as an artist".
 Alex Brodeur of The Vanderbilt Hustler praised Morris work as a songwriter, stating that Dreamsicle "is still a strong showing of Morris' successful songwriting and noteworthy musical hooks".
-Jon M. Gilbertson of Shepherd Express commented positively about Morris' ability to jump between different music genres, calling her "a flexible singer" and saying she is "almost as savvy in her pop ways as Beyoncé and Taylor Swift are in theirs."
+Jon M. Gilbertson of The Shepherd Express commented positively about Morris' ability to jump between different music genres, calling her "a flexible singer" and saying she is "almost as savvy in her pop ways as Beyoncé and Taylor Swift are in theirs."

 While less enthusiastic about its pop production, Jonathan Keefe of Country Universe highlighted Morris' unique songwriting and vocal performance on the album, saying, "she's doing some best-ever singing".
 Keefe also lamented the mistreatment Morris faced from part of the country industry, stating: "it's a damning indictment that the country genre would happily let someone who can write and sing like this just walk away while they continue to talk about being one big family".